Islam in Vietnam: Demographics

 Vietnam's April 1999 census reported 63,146 Muslims.
 Over 77% lived in the South Central Coast, with 34% in Ninh Thuận Province, 24% in Bình Thuận Province, and 9% in Ho Chi Minh City; another 22% lived in the Mekong Delta region, primarily in An Giang Province.
 Only 1% of Muslims lived in other regions of the country.
 The number of believers is gender-balanced to within 2% in every area of major concentration except An Giang, where the population of Muslim women is 7.5% larger than the population of Muslim men.
 This distribution is somewhat different from that observed in earlier reports.
 Prior to 1975, almost half of the Muslims in the country lived in the Mekong Delta, and as late as 1985, the Muslim community in Ho Chi Minh City was reported to consist of nearly 10,000 individuals.
 200 to 300 Vietnamese Muslims also live in Hanoi, the capital of Vietnam, located in the north of the country.
 The only mosque in Hanoi is the Al-Noor Mosque, which accommodates about 200 people.
 Of the 54,775 members of the Muslim population over age 5, 13,516 (or 25%) were currently attending school, 26,134 (or 48%) had attended school in the past, and the remaining 15,121(or 27%) had never attended school, compared to 10% of the general population.
 This gives Muslims the second-highest rate of school non-attendance out of all religious groups in Vietnam (the highest rate being that for Protestants, at 34%).
 The school non-attendance rate was 22% for males and 32% for females.
 Muslims also had one of the lowest rates of university attendance, with less than 1% having attended any institution of higher learning, compared to just under 3% of the general population.

 There are two Muslim groups in Vietnam: Sunni Muslims and Bani Cham Muslims.
+According to the 2019 Census released by Vietnam, the Muslim population in Vietnam is 70,934.

+Bani Islam

 The Bani branch is considered unorthodox because its practices are different from mainstream Islam and it is influenced by Cham folk beliefs.
 Cham Bani Muslims consisted entirely of ethnic Chams, particularly those living in the provinces of Ninh Thuận and Bình Thuận.
 The Bani community, which numbered around 64,000 and had 407 clerics (2006), is organized by the Bani Religious Leaders Council.
-The Sunni community has a wider range of ethnicities (Cham, Viet, Malay, Khmer, Chinese, and Arab).
-Their population in 2006 was 25,000, mostly inhabiting the southwest of the Mekong Delta, along with urban areas such as Hanoi or Ho Chi Minh City.